Samsung/ONE/compiler/tf2circle-value-pbtxt-remote-test/README.md

         |
         ├ ...
     ```
-- `nnpkg_test.sh`, runtime products and each nnpackage are sent to `REMOTE_WORKDIR` in remote machine.
+- Runtime products and each nnpackage are sent to `REMOTE_WORKDIR` in remote machine.
 - (TBD) Modify script not to remove obtained h5 file.
     ```
     REMOTE_WORKDIR
-        ├ nnpkg_test.sh
         |
         ├ Product
         |     └ out
         |        ├ bin
         |        ├ lib
+        |        ├ test
         |        ├ ...
         |
         ├ UNIT_Add_000